vincentleeuwen/python-cooking-with-objects/README.md

 from dish import Dish
 ```

-- create a array inside the initialize method of the Menu class and assign it to a instance variable
+- create an array inside the initialize method of the Menu class and assign it to a instance variable

 ```python
 self.menu = []